Exclusive - Deutsche Asset & Wealth Management hires another from JP Morgan

-NEW YORK Deutsche Bank AG's Asset & Wealth Management division said on Wednesday it hired another private banker away from JP Morgan, the fourth to move to the German bank's wealth management arm in the Americas since June.
+NEW YORK Deutsche Bank AG's (DBKGn.DE) Asset & Wealth Management division said on Wednesday it hired another private banker away from JP Morgan (JPM.N), the fourth to move to the German bank's wealth management arm in the Americas since June.

 Dessy Arteaga will join Deutsche Asset's New York office in January 2015 as a managing director and senior private banker working with Deutsche's ultra high net worth clients who are in Mexico.